theshivay/Assignment_BTech2026_2201921530162/27-01-25/DSA/README.md

-# 1. Two Sum - Leetcode Solution
+# 1. Two Sum - Leetcode

 ## Problem Statement
 Given an array of integers `nums` and an integer `target`, return the indices of two numbers such that they add up to `target`.
 You may not use the same element twice.